santiyounger/Reverie-Obsidian-Theme/README.md

 # Installation

+## Download the theme

-Download the theme, there are two ways to do it
+there are two ways to do it:

 1. git clone

 3. download zip
 	1. click on the upper right botton that says "code"
 	2. click on download zip
+	3. Extract the zip folder

+---
+# Set-up

-Once you have the downlaoded folder
+Once you have the downloaded folder, follow these steps

-Follow these steps

-1. Copy obsidian.css
+1. Copy `obsidian.css` file
+2. Paste it into your obsidian vault (vault = folder)